 – MICHAEL BLANDINO, ACADEMIC ADVISOR

 Be heard to the top of the highest skyscraper!
-New York, New York isn’t ready for our brand new Manhattan choir.
+Introducing NYCP’s newest Manhattan choir.
 With a mix of New York Choir Project’s favorite bespoke arrangements and some new and exciting tunes, Manhattanite Choir is ready to hit the city and wow the crowd.

 Day: Thursdays